 A one storey house, slated and in good repair with garden attached the property of the Peebles Railway Company.
 Trains stop here on Tuesdays, Wednesdays and Thursdays for the accommodation of passengers.
 No tickets issued here.

-Mr James Hay Mackenzie of Edinburgh wrote to the company in July 1856 with a request, on behalf of a friend how was arranging residence for himself and family near Earlyvale Gate.
-Mr Mackenzie was the son of William Forbes Mackenzie, the Peebles Railway Director and former local MP, whose family home was at nearby Portmore [a large house and estate to the east of the line about half way between Earlyvale and Eddleston ].
+Mr James Hay Mackenzie of Edinburgh wrote to the company in July 1856 with a request, on behalf of a friend who was arranging residence for himself and family near Earlyvale Gate.
+Mr Mackenzie was the son of William Forbes Mackenzie, the Peebles Railway Director and former local MP, whose family home was at nearby Portmore [ Portmore House, a large house and estate to the east of the line about half way between Earlyvale and Eddleston ].
 He requested that the Peebles Railway stop its trains at the crossing for the benefit of his family.
 George Dundas and family later confirmed their intention to move to a summer residence at Cowie's Lynn nearby.
 He requested that either the Directors make a station there or that the trains be stopped morning and evening.
 The length of line from Leadburn to Eddleston was the longest stretch of the route without a station.
 Dundas promised traffic for the line from suppliers, members of the family and friends.
 The Board declined to build a station for one passenger, but agreed that trains could be stopped by signal, morning and evening, if Dundas bought a season ticket (priced from Eddleston to Edinburgh).
 William Knox [General Manager of the Peebles Railway ] was instructed to arrange for trains to be stopped at Earlyvale on Tuesday, Wednesday and Thursday.
 Regulations for the stopping of trains was set out in August 1857, prospective travellers being required to notify the gatekeeper at Earlyvale, who would 'hoist the red or stop signal'.
 If passengers required to be set down at Earlyvale the guard should be notified in advance at Leadburn.
 The station appeared in Bradshaw's Railway Guide for only a few months, from June 1856 to 28 February, 1857.

 To the west of the line is the large Cowieslinn Quarry.